Community Detection Guarantees Using Embeddings Learned by Node2Vec: Introduction

 With the more recent development of random walk based embeddings, several recent works have begun to examine the theoretical properties of such embeddings, however the treatment is limited compared to spectral embeddings. \citep{qiu_network_2018} study the global minimizers of the node2vec loss in the setting where $d = n$, viewing the problem as a matrix factorization problem.
 If $M^*$ is the global minimizing matrix, we highlight that their results apply for any $d \geq \mathrm{rank}(M^*)$.
 That said, this minimizer equals the entrywise logarithm of functions of the adjacency matrix $A$; we note that entrywise logarithms of matrices typically blow up their rank, and that even when "in expectation" the adjacency matrix is of low rank, the actual adjacency matrix is of full rank with high probability \citep{vu_rank_random_graph_2008}.
 This means that it is unlikely when $d \ll n$ that the global minimizer is the actual minimizer, which is the regime where embedding dimensions are considered in practice.
 We contrast that with our results, where we can take $d =\Omega(\kappa)$ where $\kappa$ is the number of communities, and obtain rigorous guarantees for the embeddings.

 \citep{zhang_consistency_2024} then studies the concentration of the best rank $d$ approximation (with respect to the Frobenius norm) of the matrix $M^*$ about it’s expected value under SBM and DCSBM models for node2vec with $p = q =1$ only, to argue that the best rank $d$ approximation can be used for strongly consistent community detection.
 We note that our results can be applied to node2vec without this restriction on the hyperparameters.
 Otherwise, they give similar types of guarantees as our paper in similar sparsity regimes and with similar rates, but in stronger norms.
-The key difference between our work and that of \citep{zhang_consistency_2024} is that we are able to give guarantees for the the actual minimizers of the node2vec loss as soon as $d \geq O(\kappa)$, whereas \citep{zhang_consistency_2024} use an approximation to the global minimizer, without studying the gap between this matrix and any minimizer of the node2vec loss (which is a cross-entropy loss, and therefore difficult to relate to a Frobenius norm approximation). \citep{davison_asymptotics_2022} and \citep{davison_asymptotics_2023} examine the asymptotic distribution and properties of the embeddings from node2vec and from other sampling schemes, with and without regularization respectively.
+The key difference between our work and that of \citep{zhang_consistency_2024} is that we are able to give guarantees for the the actual minimizers of the node2vec loss as soon as $d = \Omega(\kappa)$, whereas \citep{zhang_consistency_2024} use an approximation to the global minimizer, without studying the gap between this matrix and any minimizer of the node2vec loss (which is a cross-entropy loss, and therefore difficult to relate to a Frobenius norm approximation). \citep{davison_asymptotics_2022} and \citep{davison_asymptotics_2023} study node2vec with in the constrained setting (where $U=V$), and focus on giving more abstract guarantees for the gram matrix in the setting of graphons.
+In \citep{davison_asymptotics_2023} the norm guarantees extend only to the $L_1$ norm between the gram matrix of the embeddings and the minimizer, which is not sufficient to give guarantees on the individual embeddings.
+In \citep{davison_asymptotics_2022} the norm guarantees are upgraded to the $L_2$ norm, albeit with less optimal rates of convergence than what we show here.
+Our results also give guarantees for node2vec in full generality (no restriction on $p$ and $q$) and give the calculation details for SBMs and DCSBMs to explicitly describe the asymptotic distribution in certain regimes.